-The ACHI Fellowship Program is an exciting opportunity for PhD candidates with an interest in Health Informatics.
+The ACHI Fellowship by Training Program is an exciting opportunity for PhD candidates with an interest in Health Informatics.

-There are many benefits of joining the Fellowship Program.
+There are many benefits of joining the program.
 Candidates will:

 - Obtain industry work experience allowing you to build a portfolio of work